danstiner/hfmt/README.md

 ## Usage

-Check all Haskell source in the current directory:
+Check all Haskell source under the current directory:

     hfmt